skillrepos/helm-fun-v2/README.md

 ![Starting codespace](./images/helmfun3.png?raw=true "Starting your codespace")

-## Start the Kubernetes cluster and complete setup
+## Step 2.
+Start the Kubernetes cluster and complete setup

 2. Setup an alias and run the setup command in the codespace's terminal (**This will take several minutes to run...**):